 Unbelievably, Randy's success with Bachman-Turner Overdrive would eclipse his earlier triumphs and give him yet a third run at the pop music charts.
-Monstrous hits for the band included, “Let it Ride,” “Roll on Down the Highway,” “Takin' Care of Business,” “Hey You,” “Looking Out for #1,” “Four Wheel Drive,” and “You Ain't Seen Nothin' Yet” which reached #1 in over 20 countries.
+Monstrous hits for the band included “Let it Ride”, “Roll on Down the Highway”, “Takin' Care of Business”, “Hey You”, “Looking Out for #1”, “Four Wheel Drive” and “You Ain't Seen Nothin' Yet”, which reached #1 in over 20 countries.
 Randy's career has been built upon his unstoppable drive to work at creating music.
 He has released numerous solo albums throughout his career, and has simultaneously worked at producing for other artists.
-His production/writing work with Canadian rock band Trooper generated gold and platinum records in the 1970's.
+His production/writing work with Canadian rock band Trooper generated gold and platinum records in the 1970s.

-The creative process took an unexpected turn.After many years of gentle prodding by music fans and industry aficionados, Randy Bachman and Fred Turner started working together again.
-After being apart for over 20 years, Bachman & Turner was born; the men at the heart of legendary band, Bachman-Turner Overdrive are back as a full-throttle rock machine.
-Their studio album, which was released around the world in 2010, was stocked with great new tracks that seamlessly fit among their classic rock anthems.
-Bachman & Turner kicked off their world debut in Europe at Sweden Rock Festival and High Voltage Festival alongside some their contemporaries Aerosmith, Guns n’ Roses, ZZ Top, Styx, and Alice Cooper.
+The creative process took an unexpected turn: after many years of gentle prodding by music fans and industry aficionados, Randy Bachman and Fred Turner started working together again.
+After being apart for over 20 years, Bachman & Turner was born; the men at the heart of legendary band, Bachman-Turner Overdrive were back as a full-throttle rock machine.
+Their studio album, which was released globaly in 2010, was stocked with great new tracks that seamlessly fit among their classic rock anthems.
+Bachman & Turner kicked off their world debut in Europe at Sweden Rock Festival and High Voltage Festival alongside some their contemporaries, including Aerosmith, Guns n’ Roses, ZZ Top, Styx and Alice Cooper.

 In between their cross-Atlantic jaunts, Bachman & Turner met up with special guest Paul Shaffer to tape an electric performance – shot in HD and 3D - at a legendary New York City music venue.
-The live concert special will air on PBS and HDNet in spring 2012.
+The live concert special aired on PBS and HDNet in spring 2012.
 The DVD, titled Live at the Roseland Ballroom, NYC, was certified gold by Music Canada only three weeks after its September 13, 2011 release.

-This year, Randy Bachman achieved something that he never planned: he became a national bestselling author with a top-ten book.
+In 2012, Randy Bachman achieved something that he never planned: he became a national bestselling author with a top-ten book.
 Inspired by his radio show, Randy Bachman’s Vinyl Tap Stories brought his unique voice to print for the very first time.